nathanl/persistentPanel/README.markdown

 is clicked
  - Remembers last state a user left the panel in and use that on page reload
  - Easy to use with defaults - just $('#somediv').persistentPanel();
- - You can pass in custom animations, cookie names, etc etc.
+ - You can pass in custom animations, cookie names, etc.
- - See examples/index.html for usage examples

 ## Usage Examples